jmburke4/LoxInterpreter/README.md

 Jackson Burke - Fall 2025 - CS 403 Programming Languages

-Please note that VSCode has a built-in markdown previewer/renderer that does not require any extensions.
-You may preview a markdown file by secondary clicking the filename within VSCode and selecting "Open Preview".
+Please note that if you have Visual Studio Code installed, it has a built-in markdown previewer/renderer that does not require any extensions.
+You may preview a markdown file by secondary clicking the filename within VS Code and selecting "Open Preview".
+You may also view the rendered markdown files on GitHub.

 ## Introduction ##

 I have followed Robert Nystroms instructions from [Crafting Interpreters](https://craftinginterpreters.com/contents.html) through Chapter 10, building a Lox Interpreter using C# and .NET 9.0.
 This project was developed using Windows 10, but will run on any operating system that has the .NET 9.0 SDK and Runtime installed.
 The .NET solution contains three dotnet projects: two console applications and an xUnit testing project.
-Please see individual .cs files for code comments and documentation, and the testing section at the end of this README.
-Please see *Test.md* for a description of my testing of the interpreter.
+Please see individual *.cs* files for code comments and documentation, and the testing section at the end of this README.
+Please see *Testing.md* for a description of my testing of the interpreter.

 View on [GitHub](https://github.com/jmburke4/LoxInterpreter/tree/submission).